October 17, 2014

 I think that is what is the magical difference between internal and instrumental weight loss motivation.
 When you are truly motivated intrinsically, the activity becomes an enjoyable journey in itself.
 And with that journey often comes instrumental rewards.

 Finding our internal motivation is an elusive task at best.
 I think that when we dig deep into discovering our life values and placing them in a hierarchy we can begin to see if we are on “task” or not.
 For instance, if I value my independence and self- sufficiency but am not exercising to remain strong, than I am not living according to my values.
 There are many ways to find out what values are truly at our core.
 I believe therapy offers a collaborative exploration to discover what truly motivates us and how to change behaviors that conflict with where we want to go.

 Click here to learn more or attend our Houston workshop.
 Participate in our 12-week group program to go in depth on making lifelong peace with food, mind, body & emotions.
-Our therapists in Houston can help you or your loved one recover. we also offer face to face online therapy sessions throughout the state of Texas.
+Our therapists in Houston can help you or your loved one recover.
+We also offer online therapy sessions throughout the state of Texas and several other states.

 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.